albertostizzoli/react-restaurant/README.md

 This is a project created with the React framework that represents a restaurant website with its own menu.

-## Technologies Used

-* REACT: Javascript Library open source for building user interface.

-* BOOTSTRAP: Framework CSS open source for building user interface.

-* FRAMER-MOTION: is an animation library for React that allows you to create smooth and interactive animations in a simple and declarative way.

-* REACT-IF: is a library for React that simplifies the management of conditional logic in component rendering.
-It provides a set of components that allow you to express conditions in a declarative and readable way, improving the clarity and maintainability of your code.

 ## How to create a React Project

 Make sure you have Node.js and npm installed on your machine.